jon-r/jon-r.github.io/_design/We-Buy-Catering.md

 Originally, I just made a copy/paste collection of sites.
 I made individual tweaks manually.
 This worked but was messy to make any changes, and ended up with several inconsistencies between sites.

-I decided to create a PHP tamplate with a list of variables that covered each site.
+I decided to create a PHP template with a list of variables that covered each site.
 The core php was taken from a root location, and each page remained consistent and easily maintained.
-Instead of spending time readjusting several pages, linking sevaral images, etc, All that was needed was about 10 lines of php variables and a couple of extra pictures.
+Instead of spending time readjusting several pages, linking several images, etc, all that was needed was about 10 lines of php variables and a couple of extra pictures.

 ![framework template]({{ site.baseurl }}/images/{{ page.ref }}/template.jpg)